GeorgeFlorian/MultiController-v2-ESP32/README.md

 - Add Dashboard page with state (Relay ON - Relay OFF)
 - On page load fill Dashboard with current settings (get_settings(){JSON})
+- Open and Read from JSON file to JSON Object

 ### To implement

 - Save each settings form to file
+- Handle form validation on front-end (ux) and back-end
 - Save all settings to a single JSON file
-- Open and Read from JSON file to JSON Object
 - Move from SPIFFS to LittleFS
 - Don't forget to minify files before compressing them into gzip
 - (3): In both cases the device will restart !
 OR NOT ?!